 Ultimately, when we find the energy to move on to seek a better fit — it is often for the best.

-If we can accept changes in styles, markets and devices — why can’t we embrace the evolution of an individual?
+If we can accept changes in styles, markets and devices — why can’t we embrace the evolution of ourselves and our own career?

-There are beliefs that convince us to acquiesce our power to move on.
+There are beliefs that convince us to acquiesce our power and stay put.
 I’d like to challenge a few of these in this forum.

 - We secretly hope that everything in our lives (including ourselves) will remain static.
 Of course, this predisposes us to be unhappily surprised at each and every turn — as change is going to happen.
-To complicate things further, we are notoriously inaccurate about how we might personally evolve over time.
-How often do we stop to envision our “future self”?
+To complicate things further, we are notoriously inaccurate about how we personally evolve over time.
+(How often do we stop to envision our “future self”?)
 Truth: The roles that fulfill us now, may not be the same roles that might excite us five years on.
-As Daniel Gilbert has shared: Your history does not end today (Learn more about the “End of History Illusion” in the video below.)
+As Daniel Gilbert has shared: Your history does not end today.
+(Learn more about the “End of History Illusion” in the video below.)

 - We feel that seeking a role which better aligns with our needs/strengths is frivolous.
 Oh wow.
 Don’t get me started.
 On some level, many of us think this quest is a “pie in the sky” mantra.
-So, we avoid the entire conversation — and with that neglect, any hope of a better option in our current organization.
+So, we avoid the entire conversation — and with that neglect, any hope of a better option even in our current organization.
 (Yes, we have to be mindful of our responsibilities.
 Yes, the culture of an organization can also stand in the way.)
-When we are early in our careers, we might feel that we are glued to our college major or first role.
-Ultimately, much is left unsaid.
+When we are early in our career for example, we might feel that we are glued to our college major or first role.
+When we shift with time, we feel a pivot is irresponsible.
+Ultimately, much is left unsaid and undone.
 As the gap widens between who we are and what we do — everyone loses.

 If we do not prepare, I fear we will not be ready for what inevitably arrives.